GannIntegral/gannintegral.github.io/_posts/2023-12-03-choosing-best-forex-broker.md

 This is why you need a reliable forex broker that can offer you a DMA/STP trading account instead of a dealing desk trading account.

 ## Less Slippage
-Slippage defined as difference of requested price by trader vs filled price by brokers server and this happen due to multiple reasons.
+Slippage defined as difference of requested price by trader vs filled price by brokers server and this happen due to multiple reasons:

+ * Economic News Event Release
  The common reason that might cause this is due to execution at the time of news event releases.

 ## Price Gap
 ## Price Spike